magemonkeystudio/fabled/README.md

 * Online Editor: https://promcteam.github.io/proskillapi/

 ## Downloads
-You can download ProSkillAPI form our marketplace
+You can download ProSkillAPI from our marketplace
 * https://promcteam.com/resources/

 ## PROMCTEAM: